en de

 Certain apps might claim to support mental health issues.
 However, not all of them care about customers in the long term.
 Therefore, you could do more research on the chosen brand to determine its overall mission and whether customers are the top priority.

-Learning about meditation techniques will also boost your mental health.
+Learning about meditation techniques from other meditation apps will also boost your mental health.
 You could go for long-distance runs, connect with friends, and try yoga sessions.
 Apps are great for building a routine at home, but you still need to make healthy lifestyle changes.

 Those with current health conditions can still speak to a doctor about seeking in-person therapy.
 Speaking to a professional could help you discover a more suitable treatment.
 Just remember that therapists are there to offer guidance and expert advice.